ratio

 Explore the interdependent yet fragile relationship between words and cinematic images through a combination of writing workshops, exercises and feedback sessions.

-This course explores the intimate, interdependent yet fragile relationship between words and images in a cinematic context.
+WHAT: This course explores the intimate, interdependent yet fragile relationship between words and images and their combined potency for the creation of (cinematic) worlds.

 Words can often be the starting point for a piece of moving-image, unlocking feelings that gradually evolve into audio-visual experience.
 It can also work in reverse, that an image or series of images emerge first and through writing we can explore the emotional landscapes they open out onto.
-From either position, words and images spiral together offering an imaginative starting point that can lead us further into our subjectivity and connect us to our outer social and political environments.
+From either position, words and images spiral together leading us further into our personal, subjective experiences to then move us outwards, connecting us to our outer social and political environments.

 Week 1